Momentum transport of chiral modes in a thermal QCD medium: Momentum Transport Coefficients

-We can have the three possibilities depending upon the direction of magnetic field and current: (a) The magnetic field is in the direction of current and its effect is observed in the same direction and is known as longitudinal effect. (b) The magnetic field is at the right angles to the current and its effect is observed in the direction of current and is known as transverse effect. (c) The magnetic field is at the right angle to the current and its effect is observed in the direction at the right angles to the current and magnetic field and is known as Hall effect. $\eta_0$ is the longitudinal component, $\eta_1,\eta_3$ are the transverse component and $\eta_2, \eta_4$ are the Hall component of shear viscosity.
-In the absence of a magnetic field, the Hall component is zero, whereas the transverse component becomes the same as the longitudinal component.
+Here, $J_{42}^{(1)+}, Y_{42}^{(1)+}, Y_{42}^{(2)-}, Z_{42}^{(1)+}, Z_{42}^{(2)-}$ are thermodynamic integrals (defined in \ref{append_c}).
+One may compare the above coefficients qualitatively with Ref. \cite{shubha,ankit}.
+The difference arises due to the incorporation of quasiparticle mass in weak magnetic field limit.
+Depending upon the direction of magnetic field and current, we can have longitudinal, transverse and Hall effect. $\eta_0$ is the longitudinal component, $\eta_1,\eta_3$ are the transverse components and $\eta_2, \eta_4$ are the Hall components of shear viscosity.
+In the limit of vanishing magnetic field, $qB\rightarrow$0, $\eta_2$ and $\eta_4$ reduces to zero while $\eta_0$, $\eta_1$ and $\eta_3$ becomes equal as expected.
 We shall take into account the quasiparticle mass that was shown to differ for L and R chiral modes of quarks.
 Now, we will calculate the gluonic contribution to the shear viscosity.
 Since, gluons do not interact with electromagnetic field therefore there will be no magnetic field dependent term and shear viscosity for gluons turns out to be